 Again, Ella is a popular tourist town and there are many options for places to stay, many of which have stunning views out in the countryside.
 You can read my post here to find out a little more about the town and some options of places to stay.

-What to expect on the Horton Plains, World’s End trek
+What To Expect On The Horton Plains, World’s End Trek

 The road up to Horton Plains is steep and winding.
 There are places to stop off for some sunrise photography and the views alone are worth the early start.
 Make sure you ask your driver to stop if you see any photo worthy views.
 Lots of people watched the sunrise from the side of the road and it looked pretty spectacular!

 Tip: Be prepared for the entrance gate by not packing any plastic.
 We loved these strict eco-friendly rules and hope it helps to keep the area safe from littering.
 If you forget, they have paper bags ready and will confiscate your plastics.